 NNVC Results analysis

-Initial version of NNVC results summary was sent to the JVET reflector at April, 21 (after JVET session 5).
+An initial version of an NNVC results summary was sent to the JVET reflector on 21 April 2022 (after JVET session 5).
 Proponents were invited to correct summary if needed.
-One correction (by JVET-Z0082) proponents received.
+One correction (by JVET-Z0082 proponents) was received.

 The group had identified that for several proposals it was not the AhG11 anchor that was used.
 It was requested to update contributions with the proper anchor.
 It was decided not to include into the summary the test results of proposals which do not use AhG 11 anchor.
-Proposals identified with the wrong anchor were JVET-Z0073
+Proposals identified with the wrong anchor were JVET-Z0073, JVET-Z0077, and JVET-Z0144.

-JVET-Z0077

-JVET-Z0144

 Updating NNVC reporting templates